Miscellaneous Modifiers

 (Photo by Sorrel)

-The brindle coat pattern is occassionally caused by a rare genetic occurence called chimerism.
-Dunbar's Gold, pictured at left, is an example of this odd phenomonon.
-In a nutshell, a chimeric horse develops when two non-identical twins fuse into one embryo in utero.
+The brindle coat pattern is occasionally caused by a rare genetic occurrence called chimerism.
+Dunbar's Gold, pictured at left, is an example of this odd phenomenon.
+In a nutshell, a chimeric horse develops when two fraternal (non-identical) twins fuse into one embryo in utero.
 Dunbar's Gold, therefore, has two sets of DNA, resulting in his brindled coat.
 For more information about his fascinating story, check out this article published in the February 2006 American Quarter Horse Journal:

 http://www.aqha.com/magazines/aqhj/content/06february/oneinamillion.pdf